 A Transition Portfolio is developed for each student beginning at age 14.
 A yearly checklist of assessments and activities are completed to help the student and family envision and plan for the future.
 Activities are then implemented based on these assessments, to help the student reach his/her post-secondary goals.
 This individualized portfolio is maintained and updated each year until the student graduates or transitions out of the program.

-The Education for Employment (EFE) Program provides school and community based job training for Newport Academy students, age 16 years and older, as indicated in the IEP.
+The Education for Employment (EFE) Program provides school and community based job training for Center for Autism students, age 16 years and older, as indicated in the IEP.
 The program is designed to provide job exploration, job preparation, and training in work behavior skills, socialization, and independence skills.

 The goals of the EFE Program are to prepare students to transition from school to employment or adult services, increase students’ employability skills, and to teach them the work behaviors needed to hold a job.
 Each student is evaluated prior to placement in the program.
 Work skill objectives are based on ongoing assessments and directly relate to the student’s Individual Education Plan.